dracula/foot/README.md

 Or you can merge only the [colors] section with your provided foot.ini.

-Not merged with headproject yet.
-⚠All instructions can be found at [draculatheme.com/x](https://draculatheme.com/x).
+All instructions can be found at [draculatheme.com/x](https://draculatheme.com/x).

 ## Team